 Aigerim is an email marketing expert and certified Klaviyo Partner.
 With over six years of experience working with eCommerce brands and start-ups, Aigerim designed & executed of +40 email programs totaling $10 million in revenue.

-Being a co-founder of 99 Emails Agency, Aigerim is focused on helping online businesses grow their revenue through email automation and broadcasts.
+Aigerim helps businesses grow their revenue through email automation and broadcasts.
 She developed email content for thousands of campaigns and flows, created and optimized dozens of email popups, designed and coded beautiful pixel-perfect email templates that look flawless in 40+ email clients and multiple browsers.

 One of my favorite email marketing tools is definitely Klaviyo - it goes deep to capture all of your data, particularly with Shopify integration.
 Klaviyo lets you be very targeted in your segmentation.
-Whether it's a campaign or a flow, you can tailor your audience based on when they purchased, what they bought, how much they spent in a specific time frame, and more.
+Whether it's a campaign or a flow, you can tailor your audience based on when they purchased, what they bought, and how much they spent in a specific time frame.